 Digital Marketing We Love: Glossier’s Social Media

 Welcome to Marketing Supply Co.’s first installment of a new series on the blog, “Digital Marketing We Love”.
-This series gives the MSC team the opportunity to gush about our personal favorite brands who do marketing, like, really well.
-So, how did “Marketing We Love” came about?
+This series gives the MSC team the opportunity to gush about our favorite brands who do marketing, like, really well.
+So, how did “Marketing We Love” come about?
 Glad you asked.
-The team at MSC is full of passionate digital marketing experts, but, believe it or not, we have other interests, too.
+The team at MSC is full of passionate digital marketing experts, but, believe it or not, we have other interests too.
 Thus, the idea to combine our passions for marketing and other stuff was born.

 If you haven’t heard of the skincare and makeup brand Glossier, you probably aren’t on social media either.
 To catch you up to speed, Glossier, which launched in 2014, is a cult-status beauty brand made for—no other way to put it—cool girls.
-The brand’s focus on skin care first is one of many things that differentiates the brand from others.
-I believe that this tweet hits Glossier’s style on the head, better than I ever could;
+The brand’s focus on “skincare first” is one of many things that differentiates the brand from others.
+I believe that this tweet hits Glossier’s style on the head (better than I ever could);

 “Glossier: making incredibly hot women the same amount of hot but now slightly moist-looking since 2013.”

 I couldn’t have put it better, Chelsea.
 So, as Marketing Supply Co.’s resident Glossier junkie (understatement), I abused my power as content manager to write this article on Glossier’s incredible social media presence (again, understatement).

 ***Note: Glossier is the brainchild of Emily Weiss and her wildly successful blog, Into The Gloss, established in 2010.
 So, it should come as no surprise that excellent content is the cornerstone of Glossier’s social media.

 Glossier on Instagram (@glossier)